 Gregory Swenson has dual bachelor’s degrees in economics and history from Drew University, where he also played soccer and lacrosse and worked in undergraduate admissions.
 He studied for three weeks in St. Petersburg, Russia, known for its “white nights,” as part of a history and culture program at Drew.
 Prior to joining The Frederick Gunn School he coached middle school lacrosse and was a supervisor at an elementary school camp.
 He is teaching economics and coaching three varsity sports: boys soccer, baseball and boys lacrosse.
 In his spare time, he enjoys cooking and watching cooking shows.

 Kristen Lanesey joined The Frederick Gunn School Admissions Team in 2012.
-Previously Kristen worked as a manager at a cupcake bakery.
-A native of Thomaston, she graduated from Thomaston High School.
-Kristen enjoys spending time with her friends and family, listening to live music, hiking and spending time outdoors.
-She also enjoys traveling and exploring, and Vermont is a favorite destination.
-She and her husband, Joe, live in Goshen with their two children, Hunter and Scarlett, and their cat, Dylan, who is named for her favorite singer-songwriter, Bob Dylan.
+A native of Thomaston, Connecticut, and a graduate of Thomaston High School.
+Prior to joining FGS, Kristen worked in an accounts payable/receivable position for many years at a construction company and from there moved on to a manager position at a bakery.
+Kristen enjoys spending time with her family and friends, listening to live music, hiking, spending time outdoors and helping people.
+She also enjoys traveling and Vermont is a favorite destination.
+She and her husband, Joe, live locally with their two children, Hunter and Scarlett, their cat, Dylan, and their Golden Retriever, Luna.

 Jackie grew up in Oakville, Connecticut, and graduated from Watertown High School, where she played volleyball and softball.
 This is her fourth year with The Frederick Gunn School.
 She and her husband, Paul, live in Oakville and have three adult children, Rachel, Matthew and Sara.
 Jackie homeschooled both of her daughters through high school and is continuing her own education by taking classes at the University of Notre Dame and the Archdiocese of Hartford.
 She is very active in her parish, Prince of Peace Parish in Woodbury/Bethlehem.